 With the Early College Program you can...

-Learn from college instructors.Early College courses are taught by SCC faculty – all of whom meet the Southern Association of Colleges and Schools (SACS) credential requirements.
+Learn from college instructors.Early College courses are taught by SCC faculty – all of whom meet the Southern Association of Colleges and Schools (SACSCOC) credential requirements.

 Am I eligible?To be eligible for the Early College Program students must be at least 16 years of age and have completed their sophomore year in high school.
-Students must also meet the minimum score on SCC's placement tests for curriculum courses at SCC or SAT/ACT scores that meet the minimum college requirement.
+Students must also meet individual course eligibility requirements based on one or more of the following multiple measures:

 How can I enroll in the Early College Program?Talk with your parents or guardian, and meet with a high school guidance counselor to see if Early College is right for you.
 Contact SCC Admissions and request more information on the Early College Program or follow the steps to enrollment below.